sjentsch/lsjDocs/_pages/Ch16_Bayes_2.rst

 Bayesian hypothesis tests
 -------------------------

-In Chapter `Hypothesis testing
-<Ch09_HypothesisTesting.html#hypothesis-testing>`__ I described the orthodox
-approach to hypothesis testing.
+In chapter :doc:`Hypothesis testing <Ch09_HypothesisTesting>`, I described the orthodox approach to hypothesis testing.
 It took an entire chapter to describe, because null hypothesis testing is a very elaborate contraption that people find very hard to make sense of.
 In contrast, the Bayesian approach to hypothesis testing is incredibly simple.
 Let’s pick a setting that is closely analogous to the orthodox scenario.
 There are two hypotheses that we want to compare, a null hypothesis *h*\ :sub:`0` and an alternative hypothesis *h*\ :sub:`1`.
 Prior to running the experiment we have some beliefs *P*\ (h) about which hypotheses are true.
 We run an experiment and obtain data *d*.
 Unlike frequentist statistics, Bayesian statistics does allow us to talk about the probability that the null hypothesis is true.
-Better yet, it allows us to calculate the **posterior probability of the null hypothesis**, using Bayes’ rule:
+Better yet, it allows us to calculate the **posterior probability of the null hypothesis**, using Bayes’
+rule:

 .. math:: P(h_0 | d) = \frac{P(d|h_0) P(h_0)}{P(d)}